MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-info-button.md

 ---
 # Info button modern control in Power Apps
-Use this control to provide additional information to users.
+Use **Info button** control to provide additional information to users.

 ## Description
 This control enable developers to provide help and guidance to app users in an accessible way.